lanceXwq/lancexwq.github.io/content/authors/admin/_index.md

     url: https://www.asu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include physics, Bayesian inference, numerical computation, and machine learning.

 # Interests to show in About widget
 interests:
+  - Physics
-  - Artificial Intelligence
+  - Bayesian Inference
-  - Computational Linguistics
+  - Numerical Computation
-  - Information Retrieval
+  - Machine Learning

 # Education to show in About widget
 education: